IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 2. Switch to the Market tab, then the Undercut sub-tab
 3. Click **Check Undercuts**
 4. Review items being undercut (red section)
-5. Click the copy button next to each undercut price (this also opens the market window in EVE)
+5. Click the copy button next to each undercut price (this also opens the market window in that character's EVE client)
 6. In EVE, modify your order and paste the new price
 7. Re-check periodically to stay competitive